 Public Art Initiative

 Buffalo has been developing one of the most dynamic public art experiences in North America, with some of the world’s greatest muralists creating work that is transforming the streets of the city.
 Working under the auspices of the Buffalo AKG’s Public Art Initiative renowned artists such as Shantell Martin, Eduardo Kobra, Felipe Pantone, Logan Hicks, Tavar Zawacki and Louise Jones, among many others, have come to Buffalo to make some of largest – and greatest – work of their careers.
-This summer will see legendary street artist Futura painting a mural in Buffalo’s Elmwood Village.
-Futura will also be the subject of two concurrent retrospective exhibitions at the University at Buffalo’s Anderson and CFA galleries.
+In summer 2023, legendary street artist Futura painted a mural in Buffalo’s Elmwood Village.

 Watch: The Colors of Buffalo